kubeflow/website/content/docs/pipelines/tutorials/sdk-examples.md

 #### Adding a version to an existing pipeline using the SDK

-To add a pipeline version for an existing pipeline, you must find the pipeline's id and use it with the `upload_pipeline_version` method.
-To find a pipeline's id:
+To add a pipeline version for an existing pipeline, you must find the pipeline's ID and use it with the `upload_pipeline_version` method.
+To find a pipeline's ID:

 1. Open the Kubeflow Pipelines UI.
 A list of your pipelines appears.
 1. Click the **name of your pipeline**.
 The pipeline details page appears.
-1. The pipeline id is listed in the summary card, as shown below.
+1. The pipeline ID is listed in the summary card, as shown below.

 <img src="/docs/images/sdk-examples-snapshot-1.png"
 alt="Pipeline ID in Summary Card"